vbharadwaj-bk/sheets-email-bot/README.md

 ![Oauth Second](/images/create_oauth_second_time.png)

-8. Click "Enabled APIs and Services -> Library" from the left-hand pane.
+8. Click "APIs and Services -> Library" from the left-hand pane.
 You can also search this in the taskbar at the top.

 ![Library](/images/library.png)